 What are Ideal Ketone Levels?

 The ideal ketone level may vary depending on your goals.
-Whereas nutritional ketosis is a normal physiological response to low carbohydrate intake, another state known as ketoacidosis is dangerous and can result in a coma or death.
+While nutritional ketosis is a normal physiological response to low carbohydrate intake, another state known as ketoacidosis is dangerous and can result in a coma or death.

 According to the Global Diabetes Community, nutritional ketosis is achieved when ketone levels hit 0.5.
 Light nutritional ketosis is said to be achieved when ketone levels are between 0.5 to 1.5 mmol/L, and the ideal ketone levels for weight loss are between 1.5 to 3 mmol/L.